-There’s always the opportunity to do volunteer work to get experience, connections and learning opportunities!
+Alternatively you can do volunteer work to get experience, connections and learning opportunities!
 You could volunteer on weekends or evenings for a short period, to get more skills or to broaden your network.

-- The best New Year resolution for 2019
+- The best New Year’s resolution for 2019

-- Ten lessons from the Top 30 successful African entrepreneurs under 30 years old (2018)
+- Ten Lessons from 30 African entrepreneurs

-- 6 more reasons to keep a Journal
+- Six (more) reasons to keep a Journal

-- Start your journey to entrepreneurship as an employee
+- Start your Entrepreneurial Journey as an Employee

-- Are you ready to start your journey as an employee or entrepreneur?
-Tips for conducting your personal inventory
+- Tips for conducting your personal inventory

 - How to make smart decisions about important things